anshiagrawal22/RandomNumberGeneratingSystem/README.md

 # Random Number Generating System🎲
-The Random Number Generating System is a beginner-friendly team project designed to create a dynamic and interactive platform for generating random numbers and playing simple games such as <b>7Up and 7Down, Tambola, and Generate a Number.</b> Additionally, the system includes a feature to <b>view the history</b> of generated numbers and game results.
+The Random Number Generating System is a beginner-friendly team project designed to create a dynamic and interactive platform for generating random numbers and playing simple games such as <b>7Up and 7Down, Tambola, and Generate a Number.</b> Additionally, the system includes different features.
 Built using <b>HTML, CSS, and JavaScript,</b> this project also incorporates <b>DevOps Methodology</b> for effective collaboration, continuous integration, and streamlined deployment processes.🚀

 ## Technologies Used💻👾
 Frontend: HTML, CSS, JavaScript <br>